tommywu052/Open_Duck_Mini_Runtime/xiaozhi/README.md

 ## Raspberry Pi 4 Used.

 1.Copy all the files under this folder to ../scripts </BR>
-2.Replace with the path related in py-xiaozhi.py</BR>
+2.Replace with the path related and mac address in py-xiaozhi.py</BR>
 3.Run ```python py-xiaozhi.py```

 ## Running as system service (Must to modify all your relative path to absolute path in python)